danielrcollins1/OED-Expanded/x-additional-material.md

 **Sleep Deprivation**
 - Characters who do not get sufficient rest (typically 6 to 8 hours in a 24 hour period) do not gain the benefits of natural healing.
 - Creatures suffer a cumulative -2 to rolls and checks for every rest period they miss.
 This penalty is recovered by 1 for every regained period of rest.
-- If needed, the GM can enforce a Save vs Death, including the penalties above, to determine if a creature can stay awake on its own.
+- If needed, the Judge can enforce a Save vs Death, including the penalties above, to determine if a creature can stay awake on its own.

 ## Tournaments and Contests

 ### Archery

 Each participant gets to take 6 shots at a dish sized target 30 feet away backed by an earthen "butt".
 The target itself is AC 10, and some targets will have inner rings of AC 5 and AC 0.
 Each hit on the target scores 1 point.
 Inner rings are worth 2 or 3 points respectively.
 A critical failure misses the butt entirely.

 In head-to-head competition, participants alternate shots.
 On a critical hit, there is a 1 in 6 chance to strike and split the opponent's arrow.

 ### Jousting

 In a proper tournament joust, riders must wear plate armor and shield with no enchantments.
 They make use of blunted lances (subdual damage).

 Each ride, the participants roll their standard melee attack.
 On a hit, the target must save vs stone.
 If the save is successful, the attacker's lance breaks.
 If the save fails, the target is unhorsed.
 Participants take rides until one is unhorsed.

 ### Melee

 Up to 50 participants per side line up across a field in equal armor, no enchantments, and blunt clubs (subdual damage).
-Melee proceeds as normal;
-the event ends when one side is entirely down or surrenders.
+Melee proceeds as normal; the event ends when one side is entirely down or surrenders.
 This can also be resolved quickly using Book of War.